iMicknl/LoctekMotion_IoT/README.md

 | 2        | SWIM      |
 | 1        | RES       |

 Note that RX and TX is defined like this on receiver (control panel) side.
-So RX can be used to receive data, TX to send data.
+So the custom controller also uses RX to receive data and TX to send data.

 Other control panels / control boxes could be supported in the same way, but you would need to figure the RJ45 pinout mapping.
 Most control boxes have an extra RJ45 port for serial communication, but otherwise you would need to place your device in between the control panel and the control box.